A 3-ZIP daypack for peak bagging or picnics.

 Our 3-ZIP design has won a lot of fans over the years... for good reason.
 The COULEE 25 fills a key size gap in our 3-ZIP offering.
 Two front, exterior stretch woven pockets make it easy to tuck your windshirt or skins for swift retrieval.
 Side stretch woven pockets keep water bottles handy.
 The top lid has a zippered compartment for stashing cameras, snacks, etc. Our re-direct waist belt secures the load.

-- Simple frame sheet for weight savings
+- Internal HDPE frame sheet for rigidity and support.

-- 3-ZIP design for fast, easy access
+- Featuring our classic 3-ZIP design for easy, rapid access to the interior.

 - Front and side stretch woven pockets on exterior

 - Top-zippered lid compartment to organize essentials